Kumaon division: Traditional attire

+The Bhotiya community, also known as Kumaoni Bhotiya, is a minority indigenous group in the Kumaon region of Uttarakhand.
+Traditionally inhabiting the high-altitude areas, the community has historically been involved in trans-Himalayan trade, animal husbandry, and agriculture.
+Their cultural practices, dress, and festivals reflect influences from both Himalayan and Tibetan traditions.

 Folk Art

 Aipan is the most famous folk art of Kumaon.
 In recent times its popularity has grown.

 Aipan is not only an important folk art of Kumaoni community but other ethnic groups of Kumaon, like Shaukas and Rungs, as well.
 Hence it also acts as a cultural link between different ethnic communities of Kumaon, therefore has significant importance.

 Among the prominent local crafts is wood carving known as Likhai, which appears most frequently in the ornately decorated temples and at the doors and windows of local houses.
 Intricately carved designs of floral patterns, deities, and geometrical motifs also decorate the doors, windows, ceilings, and walls of village houses.
 Paintings and murals are used to decorate both houses and temples.

 Jyuti patta is a class of water color paintings done on rituals, called Jyuti.
 Some scholars also consider Jyuti to be synonymous with the wod mother of the world.
 To give concrete form to the deity, two-dimensional geometry is given expression in the form of frescoes.
 This is a geometric or decorative semi-graphic structure in which different colours and symbols are used.
 This structure called Jyuti also gets a new dimension by the use of ochre or biswar of Tepan.
 Jyunti is prepared on the surface of wall or paper and the composition is given with cotton and a brush of limiter.
 In this artform, various qualities of a specific deity are shown.